thomaskioko/tv-maniac/README.md

 TvManiac uses two different dependencies [Dagger Hilt](https://dagger.dev/hilt) for Android and [koin](https://github.com/mockk/mockk) for the shared module.
 Using Koin in the shared module allows us to provide dependencies in the iOS app.

-I'll keep updating & changing things as the I learn
+I'll keep updating & changing things as I learn. 🤓

 ## Libraries Used